PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 While these results might suggest that I should aim for 6 hours of sleep a night, it might also suggest a trade-off where more hours in the day at less efficient pace (due to less sleep) totals the same amount of work accomplished.

+I also wish that I had more data from sleeping less than 6 hours, where detrimental effects might be more obvious.
+However, I have enough trouble simply sleeping for a consistent 7.5 hours a night and not oversleeping.

 <b>Conclusion: Productivity unaffected if sleeping anywhere from 6 to 9 hours.
 Over 9 hours of sleep impairs that day's productivity <i>as well as</i> the next day's productivity.</b>